shinheep/powdered-toast/README.md

 ## Project Description

 ✨ Hello!
 Welcome to Shinhee's version of Powdered Toast!
 This was built off a given Figma design.
 Built with HTML, CSS, and vanilla Javascript. ✨

+🍞 Please feel free to let me know if you are having any issues with the site! 🍞

 ## Project Links